kaaproject/kaa-rfcs/0006/README.md

 ### Configuration applied

-*Configuration applied* is a broadcast message that consumer MAY publish to indicate that an endpoint applied the configuration data.
+*Configuration applied* is a broadcast message that configuration consumer MAY publish to indicate that an endpoint applied the configuration data.
-Providers MAY subscribe to these messages to keep track of the configurations that were last applied to the endpoints.
+Configuration providers MAY subscribe to these messages to keep track of the configurations that were last applied to the endpoints.
 The message `{event-group}` is `config` and the `{event-type}` is `applied`.

 NATS subject format:
 ```
-kaa.v1.events.{consumer-service-instance-name}.endpoint.config.applied
+kaa.v1.events.{configuration-consumer-service-instance-name}.endpoint.config.applied
 ```

 *Configuration applied* message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([0006-config-applied.avsc](./0006-config-applied.avsc)):